-Many physicians worry about patients who go online to look up their medical conditions.
-They worry that patients are not capable of understanding what they’re reading.
-They worry that all that medical terminology is too confusing for them.
+Many physicians worry about patients like me who go online to look up their medical conditions.
+They worry that we patients are not capable of understanding what we’re reading.
+They worry that all that medical terminology is too confusing for us.
 They worry that patients don’t know how to research complicated medical issues.
-Patients, after all, haven’t been to med school and may be easily confused or mislead by what they find online.
+Patients, after all, haven’t been to med school and may be easily confused or mislead by what we find online.

 “Normal people gather information on all kinds of topics and evaluate its content and reliability all the time.

 “We have to decide what car to buy, how to refinish the floor, what type of mortgage to use on a home purchase, where to vacation.

 “We often also have a job that has professional responsibilities and must maintain our knowledge of our specialty.
 We sometimes have actually gone to college and even graduate school where we learn all about doing research.

 “So – sorry to the other physicians who disagree – but a great many of your patients are perfectly capable of researching their illness and in short order, knowing more about it than you do.

 “There are certainly patients who get snowed by some of the bogus info on the web.
 Or in books, magazines, and the barber shop.

 “But I have met a couple doctors in my career who stopped learning some time in the 19th century, like the one who told Todd Akin that women’s magic wombs can shut down in the case of ‘legitimate’ rape.*

 “Patients who are engaged and responsible in their own health will seek information to help understand their disease and how to manage it.
 Engaged, patient-focused physicians will recommend reliable places for patients to find more information and will welcome their questions.